oskardudycz/event-driven.io/content/posts/2023-10-06--how_to_design_software_architecture_pragmatically/index.en.md

 2. **HOW?** Think about the requirements and guarantees you need to have.
 Find architecture patterns and class of solutions that will fulfil your requirements.
 So, the type of databases, deployment type,  [integration patterns](https://www.enterpriseintegrationpatterns.com/), not the specific technologies.
 3. **WITH.** Select the tooling based on the outcome of the previous point.
 It has to fulfil requirements, but also non-functional like costs, match team experience, ease of use, etc.

+Brainstorming is at the WHAT level.
+We still need to understand HOW and WITH.

 What design tools can help us to move further?

 **An interesting one is [the C4 model](https://c4model.com/).** which allows us to zoom in and out perspective on our system.
 We have four contexts: